-A new lawsuit calls Deshaun Watson a 'serial predator.'
-14 lawsuits against him now allege sexual assault
+A lawsuit calls Deshaun Watson a 'serial predator.'
+16 lawsuits against him now allege sexual assault

 "Opposing counsel has orchestrated a circus-like atmosphere by using social media to publicize 14 'Jane Doe' lawsuits during the past seven days in a manner calculated to inflame the public and malign Deshaun's otherwise sterling reputation," Hardin had said in a statement Monday.
 "In addition, the tactic of refusing our requests to confidentially provide the names of the plaintiffs so we can fully investigate their claims makes uncovering the truth extremely difficult.
 Anonymity is often necessary as a shield for victims but opposing counsel has used it as a sword to publicly humiliate Deshaun before the truth‑seeking process can even begin."

-"I believe that any allegation that Deshaun forced a woman to commit a sexual act is completely false," Hardin said in the statement.
+"I believe that any allegation that Deshaun forced a woman to commit a sexual act is completely false," Hardin said.

 Hardin also said that he has spoken with "many" massage therapists who have worked with Watson and "describe him as a gentleman and a model client who never engaged in inappropriate conduct."

-The seven new lawsuits filed Monday describe incidents that allegedly took place from April 2020 to March 2021 in Houston, Atlanta and Beverly Hills.
+The seven lawsuits filed Monday describe incidents that allegedly took place from April 2020 to March 2021 in Houston, Atlanta and Beverly Hills.

 Five of the lawsuits were filed by massage therapists or people allegedly hired to give a massage.
 One of the lawsuits was filed by an esthetician and another by a woman who "offers various wellness therapy services."

-All of the new lawsuits allege Watson "assaulted and harassed" the women by "exposing himself" or "touching (them) with his penis."
+The lawsuits filed Monday all allege Watson "assaulted and harassed" the women by "exposing himself" or "touching (them) with his penis."

 One of them additionally alleges Watson tried to make the accuser perform oral sex on him.